Skip to main content

 4. Safety/Security

-The student organization event sponsor(s) must select one of the following approved options for their event:
+The student organization event sponsor(s) may select one of the following approved options for their event:

 The selected safety/security option will be responsible for the following elements that include but are not limited to: